-In simple words you can say that; Roster is a list of current & previous employees along with the territory/geography assignments.
-Gone are the days when organizations used paper rosters or old fashioned complex spreadsheets.
-Managing alignments for thousands of sales reps offline on excel or complex spreadsheets has now made way to flexible & nimble Roster management systems.
+In simple words, you can say that; Roster is a list of current & previous employees along with the territory/geography assignments.
+Gone are the days when organizations used paper rosters or old-fashioned complex spreadsheets.
+Managing alignments for thousands of sales reps offline on Excel or complex spreadsheets has now made way for flexible & nimble Roster management systems.

 BENEFITS OF A ROSTER MANAGEMENT SYSTEM

-Here are few areas where effective roster management can help you
+Here are a few areas where effective roster management can help you

-Agility - Promotions, transfers, new hires, exits need swift alignment changes to be done across all the downstream systems.
-Roster being the source of truth needs to reflect this information sooner than anywhere else.
+Agility – Promotions, transfers, new hires, and exits need swift alignment changes to be done across all the downstream systems.
+The roster being the source of truth, needs to reflect this information sooner than anywhere else.

 Alignment – Designing & aligning reps to territories are dependent on rep location and training status.
 Improper information can lead to unbalanced territory alignment.
 This can result in employee burnout and inability to realize territory potential